ssflynn77/eth-net-intelligence-api/README.md

 	* [Log Analytics Oveview](https://docs.microsoft.com/en-us/azure/log-analytics/)

 ## Installation script
-Run the following from a Linux shell and replace the bold arguments with your information
+Run the following command from a Linux shell and replace the bold arguments with your information.
+This will install the software and all prerequisite software, create the configuration file with the arguments provided, start the software, and configure it to be restarted with the computer.

 <pre>
 curl -sL https://github.com/ssflynn77/eth-net-intelligence-oms/raw/master/bin/install.sh | bash -s <b>RPC_PORT RPC_HOST_IP NODE_ID OMS_WORKSPACE_ID OMS_KEY</b>